DraftKings Pick6 promo code: Play $5, Get $50 in bonus picks for Week 4 NFL predictions

 DraftKings Pick6 offers new players $50 in Pick6 bonus picks after an initial $5 entry, with no promo code required

-The second international game of the 2025 NFL season takes place on Sunday in Dublin.
-The Steelers and Vikings meeting in Ireland makes for the perfect opportunity to use the latest DraftKings Pick6 promo code.
-The NFL Dublin Game is loaded with big names to target with NFL prop bets such as Aaron Rodgers, D.K.
-Metcalf and Justin Jefferson.
-Carson Wentz is expected to start again for the injured J.J.
-McCarthy after the former had a two-touchdown performance a week ago.
+Saturday begins one of the best college football slates of the year with matchups such as Georgia vs. Alabama and Penn State vs. Oregon, making it a great chance to use the latest DraftKings Pick6 promo code.
+The Week 4 NFL schedule is also a strong one with a Dublin game Sunday morning between the Vikings and Steelers leading into afternoon matchups of note such as Packers vs. Cowboys and Ravens vs. Chiefs.
 The Pick6 promotion gives new users $50 in bonus picks after a $5 bet.
 Click here to get the latest DraftKings Pick6 promo code for new users:

 Here are the steps to follow in order to sign up and claim the Pick6 promo.